joaovic-tech/app-calculator/README.md

 </div>

 * This function is very simple.
-With the help of css we have a class called off that will have a display parameter with the value none, so in Javascript we have the toggle method that removes and adds this class every time the on/off button is clicked.
+With the help of css we have a class called off that will have a display property with the value none, so in Javascript we have the toggle method that removes and adds this class every time the on/off button is clicked.

 ```js
 function smartphoneOff() {